 - Work the major muscle groups (chests, back, legs) two to three times a week, making sure to leave at least 48 hours of rest between two sessions targeting the same muscles to promote their recovery.

-Doing Push-Ups Every Day: The Bottom Line
+Do Push-Ups Every Day: The Bottom Line

-In conclusion, doing push-ups every day may have some benefits, but taking a more balanced and diversified approach to your training will likely be more beneficial in the long run.
-Don't hesitate to consult a fitness professional to establish a training program that is tailored to your needs and goals.
+In conclusion, doing push-ups every day may have some benefits, but taking a more balanced and varied approach to your training will likely be more beneficial in the long run.